* New home sales increase 5.7 percent in September

 * Markit flash PMI rises to 51.3 in October

-In separate report, financial information firm Markit said its U.S. ``flash,'' or preliminary, Purchasing Managers Index for the manufacturing sector edged up to 51.3 this month from 51.1 in September.
+In a separate report, financial information firm Markit said its U.S. ``flash,'' or preliminary, Purchasing Managers Index for the manufacturing sector edged up to 51.3 this month from 51.1 in September.
 A reading above 50 indicates expansion.

 A modest rise in output helped boost business conditions in the sector, which suffered its weakest quarter in three years during the July-to-September period.